 The severe or irreversible adverse effects of Gentamicin, which give rise to further complications include Encephalopathy, Convulsions, Hallucinations, Nephrotoxicity, Hallucinations, Neuromuscular blockage, Peripheral neuritis, Anaemia.

 Gentamicin produces potentially life-threatening effects which include Neuromuscular blockage, Nephrotoxicity, Ototoxicity. which are responsible for the discontinuation of Gentamicin therapy.

-The symptomatic adverse reactions produced by Gentamicin are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Vertigo, Fever, Ototoxicity, Skin rashes, Exfoliative dermatitis, Eosinophilia, Purpura, Angioedema, Pyuria, Proteinuria, Azotemia, Cylindruria, Local allergies, Cross sensitivity.
+The symptomatic adverse reactions produced by Gentamicin are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Vertigo, Fever, Ototoxicity, Skin rashes, Exfoliative dermatitis, Eosinophilia, Purpura, Angioedema, Pyuria, Proteinuria, Azotemia, Cylindruria, Local allergies, Skin rashes, Cross sensitivity, dizziness.

 Click on the appropriate strength of the dosage form to view its available brands.

 Single Ingredient Inj: 80 mg, 5 mg/ml, 10 mg/ml, 20 mg/ml, 40 mg/ml, 50 mg/ml, 80 mg/ml, Drops: 300 mg/ml, Eye Drops: 0.3 %w/v, 3.5 %w/v, Ear Drops: 0.3 %w/v, Eye Oint: 0.3 %w/w, E and E Drops: 0.3 %v/v, 0.3 %w/v, Oint: 0.1 %, Cream: 1 %w/w, 0.1 %w/w, 0.3 %w/w, Eye Gel: 0.3 %w/w, Multi ingredient